Polymer/old-docs-site/docs/polymer/binding-types.md

     <input type="text" value="this value is inserted once: [[ obj.value ]]">

-One time bindings can potentially be a performance win if you don't need the overhead of setting up property observation.
+One-time bindings can potentially be a performance win if you don't need the overhead of setting up property observation.